 It’s important to exercise caution and follow proper protocol.
 One essential step is carefully removing any large debris or materials that may have been affected by the fire or fire extinguisher residue.
 This requires using appropriate tools like brooms, shovels, or dustpans to collect the debris.
 Once done, discard it properly in a proper container.

-Vacuum or Dry Clean
+Vacuum or Dry Cleaning

 If the affected area is carpeted or upholstered, take extra care to ensure that all debris and fire extinguisher residue are removed.
 Vacuum cleaners or dry cleaning methods can be used to remove any remaining particles successfully, but it’s important to be extremely thorough in the process.
 Don’t forget about corners, edges, and other hard-to-reach areas, as remnants left behind can lead to further damage.
 Check that all cleaned areas are dried completely before moving on to the next step.